rdlagemann/bwd/README.md

 # bwd
-It was made for running under Ubuntu OS but may work in Linux distros.
+It was made for running under Ubuntu OS but may work in others Linux distros.
 Creates a basic web site structure.
 So basic it hurts.
 Helpful for beginners or to create quick prototypes.